 How many items on the list can you find?
 Collect one of each if you can!

+The line of dead seaweed along the top of the beach is called the strandline.
 Use the bottom line to add three natural items you have found on the beach.
 Draw each item and then add their names